-As you add your text, make sure it is not only well written but that it is legible.
+As you add your text, make sure it is not only written with the proficiency of a professional UX writer, but that it is legible.
 Checking in with a few friends (aka user testing) is always great since you’re likely so used to your own content that you could recite it by heart.
 We even have a built in feature for that!

 A few rules:

 You’ll hear pro designers talk about “the fold”.
 This refers to the place on your website where if site visitors want to continue viewing you must begin to scroll.
 While nowadays many people are more inclined to read on, or skim at least, you want the most important information to remain above the fold.

 Your site must make sense as one cohesive brand.
 The best way to do this is to choose a color palette and stick to it.
 This will set the tone and feel of your website for users and show a level of professionalism.
 You can think about the same consistency when writing headers, titles, and your menu.
 Ask yourself – Does it connect to my brand?
 Would a viewer immediately know what to do?
 These answers should be a resounding Y.E.S.

 Many websites unknowingly use elements that lead visitors to a dead end.
 That’s a UX no no.